The Earliest Show

 The Earliest Show is an American comedy web series starring Ben Schwartz and Lauren Lapkus.
 Produced by Funny or Die, the series was sponsored by Cap'n Crunch cereal as a form of branded content.
-It follows morning show co-hosts Josh Bath and Sam Newman who must deal with the aftermath of Josh's failed on-air wedding proposal.
+It follows morning show co-hosts Josh Bath and Sam Newman who must deal with the aftermath of Josh's failed on-air marriage proposal.
 The show is largely improvised.
 The Earliest Show premiered on October 27, 2016 and consisted of six episodes.
+A television adaptation of the series was announced in 2025.

 Synopsis

-Josh Bath (Ben Schwartz) and Sam Newman (Lauren Lapkus) are co-hosts of The Earliest Show, which broadcasts at 3:00AM.
+Josh Bath (Ben Schwartz) and Sam Newman (Lauren Lapkus) are co-hosts of The Earliest Show, which broadcasts at 3:00am.
 Josh surprises his girlfriend (Jessica Meraz) with an on-air proposal and begins to unravel emotionally after she rejects him.
 Each episode follows Josh going through a different stage of grief on-air.